LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 ## 5.1.
 Logical Id Generation

 Using random values for resource identifiers can cause performance issues in large databases.
-This is a particular issue when using PostgreSQL with the IBM FHIR Server due to an issue known as write amplification from full page writes.
+This is a particular issue when using PostgreSQL with the LinuxForHealth FHIR Server due to an issue known as write amplification from full page writes.
 For details, see this blog post: https://www.2ndquadrant.com/en/blog/on-the-impact-of-full-page-writes.

 For best performance, ids generated by clients should not be purely random but instead be structured to include a prefix which increments over time.
 This causes index entries for new values to share pages (right-hand inserts), greatly reducing the write amplification overhead.